Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

-We first consider the hidden dark matter in the thermal equilibrium case.
-Given a mass $m$, number of intrinsic degrees of freedom $g$, temperature $T$, and chemical potential $\mu$, the physical momentum distribution in thermal equilibrium is given by
+We first consider the HiDM in the kinetic equilibrium case.
+Given a mass $m_{\rm h}$, number of intrinsic degrees of freedom $g$, temperature $T_{\rm h}$, and chemical potential $\mu_{\rm h}$, the physical momentum distribution in kinetic equilibrium is given by